ds4dm/ZERO/docs/support_files/EPEC.rst

 .. code-block:: c

-  boost::log::core::get()->set_filter(boost::log::trivial::severity >= boost::log::trivial::info);
+  loguru::g_stderr_verbosity = 0; //0 is info.
+The greater, the more verbose

-Next, we create an object for the class and add both the lower level :py:class:`Game::NashGame` using functions defined earlier.
+Next, we create an object for the class and add both the lower level :cpp:class:`Game::NashGame` using functions defined earlier.

 .. code-block:: c